jwillemsen/daikin_onecta/readme.md

 The `Is in error state`, `Is in warning state` and `Is in caution state` binary sensors only tell you that the unit signalled a problem; they don't tell you what the problem is.
 The code behind it, if the unit reports one, is in the separate `Error code` sensor of the same management point, so the `Error code` sensor under `Control` goes with the `Control` binary sensors, and the one under `Outdoor Unit` goes with the outdoor ones.
 These are diagnostic entities and are enabled by default.

 So when one of the problem binary sensors turns on, read the `Error code` sensor next to it to find out why.
 This integration passes that code on exactly as the Daikin cloud API returns it and does not interpret it.
-What a code means depends on your unit, so look it up in the documentation of your unit or ask Daikin.
+What a code means depends on your unit, so look it up in the documentation of your unit.

 Keep in mind that a unit can clear the code by itself.
 An automation that reacts to a problem binary sensor may find that the `Error code` sensor has already gone back to the value it shows when there is no error by the time the automation reads it.